tjof2/robustpca/README.md

 ## Usage
 _To be completed_

-Copyright (C) 2015-2020 Tom Furnival. robustpca-SVT is released free of charge under the GNU General Public License (GPLv3).
+Copyright (C) 2015-2020 Tom Furnival. robustpca is released free of charge under the GNU General Public License (GPLv3).